voize-gmbh/reakt-native-toolkit/README.md

 ```

 With `useFlow(Counter.count)` we can "subscribe" to the flow value.
 The hook will trigger a rerender whenever the flow value changes.
+For each subscription the native flow is consumed multiple times, a new subscription is created after each value change.
+Make sure your flow returns the same value ("state") for each new subscription and does not return initial values or replay values.

 The `count` method of the `Counter` native module is typed as `Next<T>` which is a type alias for `(currentValue: string | null) => Promise<string>`.
 Flow values are JSON serialized and deserialized when they are sent to and from the native module.